Exawind/openturbine/docs/sphinx/user/vtk_visualization.rst

 Required Input Files
 --------------------

-The VTK visualization script requires two input files, which are generated automatically when running a simulation via OpenTurbine APIs found in ``src/interfaces``.
+The VTK visualization script requires two input files, which are generated automatically when running simulations via Kynema APIs found in ``src/interfaces``.

-1. **NetCDF Output File**: This is the primary output file generated by OpenTurbine during simulation.
+1. **NetCDF Output File**: The primary output file generated by Kynema during simulation.
-   It contains the time-series data for all nodes including position, velocity, acceleration, forces, and moments.
-This file is generated automatically when running a simulation via the high-level OpenTurbine APIs provided in ``src/interfaces``.
-The file naming follows the pattern:
+   It contains time-series data for all nodes including position, velocity, acceleration, forces, and moments.
+This file is generated automatically when running simulations via the high-level Kynema APIs provided in ``src/interfaces``.
+File naming follows this pattern:

    - ``TurbineInterface`` API generates ``turbine_interface.nc``
    - ``CFDInterface`` API generates ``cfd_interface.nc``
-   - ``BladeInterface`` API generates ``blade_interface.nc`` etc.
+   - ``BladeInterface`` API generates ``blade_interface.nc``

-2. **Mesh Connectivity File**: This is a YAML file that describes the connectivity between nodes for different element types (beams, masses, springs, constraints).
+2. **Mesh Connectivity File**: A YAML file that describes the connectivity between nodes for different element types (beams, masses, springs, constraints).
 This file is generated during the simulation setup process and is named ``mesh_connectivity.yaml`` by default.

 .. note::
-   To generate these files during simulation, make sure to set the appropriate output configuration.
+   To generate these files during simulation, ensure that the appropriate output configuration is set.
 For example, in test cases, verify that ``write_output`` is set to ``true`` to enable file output.
 The output file name can be specified using ``builder.Solution().SetOutputFile("filename")``.